SD Education Rpt BLOG

 I come from a pro-union background and family.
 I

 understand the value of unions.
-My issue is not with
+My issue is not with the

-these were flush times he certainly wouldn't want the
+times he certainly wouldn't want the administrators making

-administrators making the decisions.
-I have issues
+the decisions.
+I have issues with the "passing the buck"

-board have pulled too, but this is the opportunity for
+move admin and the board have pulled too, but this is the

-members and making tough decisions on a
+other as members and making tough decisions on a

-bargaining basis, not to spew the familiar "this isn't
+bargaining basis, not to spew the familiar "this isn't fair"

-fair" whining we've come to expect from these
+whining we've come to expect from these leaders.
+I feel like

-leaders.
-I feel like the leadership of this union does
+the leadership of this union does what makes them look

-not what's good for the community and the kids, and
+good among union leadership, not what's good for the

-the membership at large.
-How many people know that
+community and the kids, and the membership at large.
+How

-there is only 10% voter participation for union
+many people know that there is only 10% voter

-project to question teachers about their desires in
+it a side project to question teachers about their desires in

 this budget crunch.
 By far the answers have been to

 reopen bargaining and share the burden.
-When was
+When was the

-when was the last time they listened to the people
+the last time they listened to the people doing the work at

-doing the work at the sites?
-Come back to the table
+the sites?
+Come back to the table and spare your

-and spare your members having to make these
+members having to make these hideous decisions!

 San Diego